ipilcher/rhsummit/guide.md

 Let's create a couple of modified container images &mdash; one for a Pacemaker-managed service (HAProxy) and one for a "normal" service (Nova scheduler).
-For this test, we'll simply add an additional file to the root directory of the container image.
+For this test, we'll simply add an additional file to the root directory of the images.

+First, return to the undercloud and create a subdirectory in which we will create the dockerfile for our new image.
+(The ``docker build`` command takes a path to a **directory**, which must contain a dockerfile named ``Dockerfile``.)

 ```
 [heat-admin@lab-controller01 ~]$ exit